32bitkid/kefir.handlebytype/README.md

 }));
 ```

-A boolean can be passed second argument, which will control if matched value types will be re-emitted or discarded.
+A second argument, `options`, can be passed to further control the handler.
+A options value of `{ only: true }` will throw away types that are _not_ matched by any handler.

 ```js